Goya Awards

+The Goya Awards (Premios Goya) are awards for artistic and technical merit in Spanish cinema.
+They are presented annually by the Academy of Cinematographic Arts and Sciences of Spain (AACCE) in recognition of excellence in cinematic achievements, as assessed by the Academy's voting membership.
+In addition to recognizing Spanish films each year, and the professionals who made them, the Academy also awards the competitive Best European Film and Best Ibero-American Film awards, and the non-competitive Honorary and International Goya awards.

-The first ceremony was held in 1987, a year after the founding of the Academy of Cinematographic Arts and Sciences, at the Teatro Lope de Vega in Madrid.
-They have since been also held in other Spanish cities (Barcelona, Seville, Málaga, Valencia, Valladolid, and Granada).
+The first Goya Awards ceremony was held in 1987, a year after the founding of the Academy, at the Teatro Lope de Vega in Madrid.
+They have since been also held in Barcelona, Seville, Málaga, Valencia, Valladolid, and Granada.
+With the exception of the 5th edition, they have been televised on the public broadcaster Televisión Española (TVE).

+The awards statuette is a small bronze bust of Francisco Goya created by the sculptor José Luis Fernández.

 History

-To reward the best Spanish films of each year, the Spanish Academy of Motion Pictures and Arts decided to create the Goya Awards.
-The Goya Awards are Spain's main national film awards, considered by many in Spain, and internationally, to be the Spanish equivalent of the American Academy Awards.
-The inaugural ceremony took place on March 17, 1987, at the Lope de Vega theatre in Madrid.
-From the 2nd edition until 1995, the awards were held at the Palacio de Congresos in the Paseo de la Castellana.
-Then they moved to the similarly named Palacio Municipal de Congresos, also in Madrid.
-In 2000, the ceremony took place in Barcelona, at the Barcelona Auditorium.
+To reward the best Spanish films of each year, the Academy of Cinematographic Arts and Sciences of Spain decided to create the Goya Awards, named after 18th–19th century painter Francisco Goya.
+The inaugural ceremony took place on 17 March 1987, at the Lope de Vega theatre in Madrid.
+From the 2nd edition until the 9th edition, the awards were held at the Palacio de Congresos in the Paseo de la Castellana.
+Then they moved to the Palacio Municipal de Congresos, also in Madrid.
+In 2000, the ceremony took place at L'Auditori in Barcelona.
+The 2019 and 2023 ceremonies took place in Seville, the 2020 and 2021 ceremonies in Málaga, the 2022 ceremony in Valencia, the 2024 ceremony in Valladolid, the 2025 ceremony in Granada, and the 2026 ceremony in Barcelona.

 In 2003, a large number of film professionals took advantage of the Goya awards ceremony to express their opposition to the Aznar's government support of the U.S. invasion of Iraq.
 In 2004, the AVT (an association against terrorism in Spain) demonstrated against terrorism and ETA, a paramilitary organization of Basque separatists, in front of the Lope de Vega theatre.
 In 2005, José Luis Rodríguez Zapatero was the first prime minister in the history of Spain to attend the event.
 In 2013, the minister of culture and education José Ignacio Wert did not attend, saying he had “other things to do”.
 Some actors said that this decision reflected the government's lack of respect for their profession and industry.
-The 2019 and 2023 editions of the awards took place in Seville, and in 2020 and 2021 in Málaga.

 Trophy sculpture

+Replica of the Goya Award at the Valladolid City Hall.

 The award itself is a small bronze bust of Francisco Goya created by the sculptor José Luis Fernández, although the original sculpture for the first edition of the Goyas was by Miguel Ortiz Berrocal.
 The trophy sculpture is informally known as cabezón (plural: cabezones), 'bighead'.